bbguimaraes/gdb_lua/README.md

   `alimit` members (this extension just uses the `alimit` directly, meaning it may overestimate the size of the array part).
 - 5.4 introduces user data up-values.
+- Hash table nodes are a simple value/key pair of `struct TValue` objects.
+In 5.4, the key is stored first and its fields are broken up so that other node fields can be packed together with it.

 [lua.py]: ./gdb_lua/lua.py